 Aerial image of the Soo Locks

 Nearly all of the iron ore used in U.S. steel production must pass through the Soo Locks, which connect Lake Superior to the other four Great Lakes.
-Approximately 10,000 ships use the locks each year.
+Vessels pass through the locks approximately 10,000 times each year.

 Photo of ship